-Reckless driving is classified as a criminal charge, which is more serious than an ordinary traffic charge.
-If you are convicted, your license may be suspended or revoked, and you will have a criminal record which could negatively impact your employment opportunities and your insurance rates.
+A charge for reckless driving is more serious than an ordinary traffic charge.
+If you are convicted of reckless driving, your license may be suspended or revoked.
+A conviction means that you will have a criminal record which could negatively impact your employment opportunities and your insurance rates.
 You could even serve jail or prison time.

 At the Law Office of Philip R. Nathe, we can often minimize the consequences when you are charged with a serious traffic offense such as reckless driving.
 To schedule a free consultation to discuss your case, contact Naperville reckless driving defense lawyer Philip R. Nathe today.

 In Illinois, you can be charged with reckless driving for:

 - Two or more driving violations at the same time (such as speeding and passing on the wrong side of the road)